 For best results, and your own comfort, the enema should be taken while lying down.
 If you will be giving the enema to yourself the first thing you should do is set up the area for the procedure.

-- Make sure the hook is suspended at the proper height (18-24 inches above the rectum).
+- Make sure the bag or bucket is suspended at the proper height (18-24 inches above the rectum).
+Enemas work via gravity so the higher you place the bucket the faster the water will flow.

 - Then place a pad or bath towel where you will be lying down.

-- Slide the shutoff clamp to a point on the tubing where you will be able easily reach it while in position.
-Check this out ahead of time by hanging the empty bag and assuming the position, just to be sure.
+- Before putting liquid into the bucket or bag, there is a flow-control clamp on the end of the tubing that should be moved down towards the speculum end and kept fully closed.
+Slide the shutoff clamp to a point on the tubing where you will be able easily reach it while in position.
+Check this out ahead of time by hanging the empty bag and lying down, just to be sure.

-- Prepare the solution.
-The water temperature should be slightly above body temperature, between 98 and 105 degrees F at time of use.
-You may need to heat water on the stove but BE SURE NOT TO USE HOT water that could hurt you, cool it down if necessary till it’s comfortable to the touch.
+- Warm the water to around body temperature.
+Cold water can cause cramping, but cool water can strongly stimulate bowels.
+Hot water can damage the mucosa lining of colon, but moderately warmer water will be easier to retain.
+In general the water temperature should be slightly above body temperature, between 98 and 104 degrees F at time of use.
+You may need to heat water on the stove but DO NOT TO USE HOT water that could hurt you, cool it down if necessary till it’s comfortable to the touch.

 - Open the shutoff for a moment and allow enough solution to flow to expel the air from the enema tubing.
 This helps to reduce cramping.